-The information collected by the Operational Risks Department is regularly analyzed and provided to the management of the Group.
-Based on this information, the management may decide on further strategic steps within the frame of operational risk management.
+The information collected by the Operational Risks Department is regularly analyzed and provided to the management of the Bank.
+Based on these information, the management may decide on further strategic steps within the frame of operational risk management.
 The evaluation of operational risks is also an integral component of the process of new product development and validation.